Smooth asymptotics for collapsing Calabi-Yau metrics: Selection of obstruction functions

 \subsection{Approximate fiberwise Gram-Schmidt}

 Let $B$ be a ball centered at the origin in $\mathbb{R}^d$ with real linear coordinates $z_1, \ldots, z_d$.
 Let $Y$ be a smooth compact manifold without boundary.
-Let $\Upsilon$ be a smooth fiberwise volume form on $B \times Y$, with fiberwise total volume equal to $1$, and for clarity we will denote by $\Upsilon_z$ its restriction to the fiber $\{z\}\times Y$.
+Let $\Upsilon$ be a smooth fiberwise volume form on $B \times Y$, with fiberwise total volume equal to $1$.
+For clarity we will denote by $\Upsilon_z$ the induced volume form the fiber $\{z\}\times Y$.
 In our later applications, we will take $\Upsilon$ so that $\Upsilon_z$ is the unit-volume fiberwise Calabi-Yau volume form.